glerner/reinvent/README.md

 - Interactive questionnaire with explanations for each step of the reinvention process

-- Supports multiple reinvention journeys per user (each as a database record)
+- Supports multiple reinvention journeys per user

 - Save, retrieve, and edit answers at any time